Mulliman/xStatic-for-Umbraco/Source/XStaticCore/XStatic/ReadMe.txt

 Basic setup
 -----------

-1. Ensure that Umbraco is installed and working before running the site with xStatic installed.
+### Option 1 - No Custom configuration

+You are ready to go!
+When you log into Umbraco you should see a new section called 'xStatic' and your root user should have two new user groups assigned.

+### Option 2 - Custom configuration with no additional roles

-2. Add the following to your program.cs file:
+Add the following to your program.cs file:
-You must add following extension method in the ConfigureServices method of your program class:

 using XStatic.Core.App;